ShaiRT/brainstorm/README.md

   database.
 The saver saves all messages received in 'data' topic exchange.

 Options:
-  --help  Show this message and exit.
+  -t, --traceback  show full traceback on failure  [default: False] --help           Show this message and exit.
 ```

 #### Database